Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 17th-ranked team ERA among all league pitching staffs (4.21).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to give up 160 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- In his last time out on Tuesday against the Arizona Diamondbacks, the righty tossed six innings, allowing four earned runs while surrendering seven hits.
+- His most recent time out was on Tuesday against the Arizona Diamondbacks, when the righty threw six innings, surrendering four earned runs while allowing seven hits.

-- The 24-year-old has put up a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to his opponents.
+- The 24-year-old has amassed an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.